Q: How was the Grand Canyon formed?

 Q: What is there to do at the North Rim?

 A: There are a variety of great attractions at the North Rim.
 The North Rim provides trails for beginners and the most avid hikers.
 Relax and watch the sunrise or sunset at one of our many amazing vistas.
 Take a mule ride for unforgettable memories!
 Daily ranger programs are also an educational and fun way to experience the canyon.

 Q: Are there children's programs?

 Q: How far in advance do I have to make lodging reservations for the Grand Canyon Lodge North Rim?

 A: We recommend booking your lodging reservations at least six months to a year in advance due to high demand.

 Q: Do all rooms have a view?

 A: We have six cabins specifically designated as "Rim View" rooms, and fourteen cabins that sit on the rim with wooded views.
-Not all of our rooms have a direct view of the canyon but all are within walking distance from the spectacular view.
+Not all of our rooms have a direct view of the canyon but all are within walking distance of a spectacular view.

 Q: Is there a pool at the Grand Canyon Lodge North Rim?

 A: Unfortunately, there is no pool at the Grand Canyon Lodge North Rim.

 Q: What are the sunrise/sunset times and moon phases?

 Q: Where are other nearby places to stay at the North Rim?

 Q: How far in advance do I have to make dining reservations for the Lodge's dining room?

 Q: Does the Grand Canyon Lodge North Rim include accessibility options?

 A: To learn more about our accessibility in the area, please click here.